CREward: A Type-Specific Creativity Reward Model

 \section{Methodology}

-As discussed, we focus on \textit{Geometry, Material,} and \textit{Texture} as the key factors for assessing and analyzing creativity, with their specifications provided in Figure~\ref{fig:types}.
+We focus on \textit{Geometry}, \textit{Material}, and \textit{Texture} as the primary factors for assessing and analyzing creativity grounded in the 3D rendering pipeline.
+Their specifications are illustrated in Figure~\ref{fig:types}, with additional discussion of type identification provided in Appendix~\ref{sec:sup_types}.
 We first conduct a human benchmark evaluation to capture human perception of creativity for each type across various creative images.
 We then analyze the correlation between human judgments and LVLM predictions, confirming that LVLMs exhibit strong alignment with human perception.
-Building on this observation, we collect LVLM-generated labels to train a reward model for guiding creative generation.
+Building on this observation, we collect LVLM-generated labels to train a reward model to assess and guide creative generation.
 Figure~\ref{fig:method_overview} illustrates the overview of our methodology in detail.